 Sabudana Vada Recipe with step by step photos – Sabudana vada is one of those recipes that is made during religious fasting (vrat or upvas).
-I made this sabudana vada for my mother-in-law who observes fasting during navratri.
+Both Sabudana Vada and Sabudana Khichdi are two recipes that i make during fasting days.

-In the Indian tradition the shravan month and the navaratra or navaratri period are times when many devout hindus fast.
-The food that is taken during the fast do not contain onions, garlic, wheat products, lentils or pulses. you can check this compiled list of ingredients for navratri fasting.
+In the Indian tradition the shravan month, ekadashi and the navaratra or navaratri period are times when many devout hindus fast.
+The food that is taken during the fast do not contain onions, garlic, wheat products, lentils or pulses.
+To know more you can check this compiled list of ingredients for navratri fasting.

 Sago or Sabudana is a common ingredient that is used in some recipes made during the fasting period.
 Few of the sabudana recipes on blog which can be made for fasting are Sabudana Khichdi, Sabudana thalipeeth, Sabudana Kheer, Sabudana bhel, Sabudana Tikki, Sabudana pakoras and Sabudana ladoos.